WohlSoft/Moondust-Devkit-Help/Intro/QuickStart/HowToMakeLevels.md

 ## Level units and items

 **The main level unit is a section**.
-Section - is a separated sub-area of level which have it's own settigs: music, background, physics, etc.
+Section - is a separated sub-area of level which have it's own settings: music, background, physics, etc.
 Player can move between sections via special points - warps.
 All sections placed in a united space, and you can see many sections in one space, but you have able set settings for one section at same time.